-Jerry Healy serves on the Board of Port of Morrow and is President of the Board of Directors of Morrow Development Corporation (MDC), an Oregon nonprofit corporation [501(c)(4)].
-The Port of Morrow donates the use of land to MDC on which a commercial building owned by MDC is located and rented to Barenbrug/Tidewater.
+Jerry Healy, Commissioner of Port of Morrow, is President of the Board of Directors of Morrow Development Corporation (MDC), an Oregon nonprofit corporation [501(c)(4)].
+Port of Morrow donates the use of land to MDC on which a commercial building owned by MDC is located and rented to Barenbrug/Tidewater.
 Use of this land is valued at \$7,500 per year.